PKU-OS/RusPintos-Doc/src/1-HELLOWORLD/first_instruction.md

 SECTIONS
 {
     . = 0x0000000080200000;
-    .entry : { *(.text) }
+    .text : { *(.text) }
     /DISCARD/ : { *(.eh_frame) }
 }
 ```

-Just to clearify, the section `.text` and the segment `.entry` is arbitrarily named - call them whever you want as long as the names are consistent in the source file and linker script.
+Just to clearify, the section and segment `.text` are arbitrarily named - call them whever you want as long as the names are consistent in the source file and linker script.

 QEMU's physical address starts at `0x80000000`, and at that address, there's a small code snippet that comes with it - Supervisor Binary Interface (SBI).
 It is responsible for setting up the machine and providing basic services, and we will back it up [later](sbi_support.md).
 In the linker script, the load address `0x80200000` works because we know the size of SBI will not exceed it.